jhuckaby/pixl-cli/README.md

 ```

 Each key should be set to an array of styles supported by the [chalk](https://www.npmjs.com/package/chalk) module or a function.
 These are arrays because each component may contain multiple styles.
 For example, by default the `spinner`, `bar` and `pct` are styled with both a color and `bold`.

+The `indeterminate` style is applied to the filled portion of the bar when the `amount` is exactly equal to the `max`.
+This is to handle cases where a job "sits at 100%" but isn't quite complete, and also handle deliberate intermintate jobs (i.e. your code can just set the `amount` to the `max` to show an interminate bar).
+This also hides the time remaining.

 ### Automatic Width